Zhang-xiaokun/CoHHN/README.md

 This is our implementation for the paper:

-Price DOES Matter!
-Modeling Price and Interest Preferences in Session-based Recommendation
+_Price DOES Matter!
+Modeling Price and Interest Preferences in Session-based Recommendation_

 Xiaokun Zhang, Bo Xu, Liang Yang, Chenliang Li, Fenglong Ma, Haifeng Liu, Hongfei Lin

-at SIGIR 2022
+_at SIGIR, 2022_

 Environments: Python3, Pytorch 1.9.1, Numpy 1.19.2